 Tremors of the head and voice are also common in essential tremor but rare in Parkinson’s.

-Levodopa is the medication most commonly given to control the movement symptoms of Parkinson’s, and tremor usually – though not always – responds to levodopa treatment.
+Levodopa is the medication most commonly given to control the movement symptoms of Parkinson’s, and tremor usually – though not always – responds to The medication most commonly given to control the movement symptoms of Parkinson’s, usually with carbidopa.
+It is converted in the brain into dopamine. treatment.

 If dopaminergic medications do not work to control tremor, other medications are sometimes used.
 For example, anticholinergics can be helpful for tremor.
 However, they can cause significant mental and physical side effects, so their use should be carefully considered.
 Anticholinergics are most useful in young people with tremor-predominant PD (when tremor is the main symptom that needs managing).